Garlic-Ginger Chicken with Spinach and Soba Noodles

 - Using a sharp knife, trim away any white tendons from the chicken tenderloins and cut them into bite-sized pieces.

-- Whisk the soy sauce, chicken broth and cornstarch together in a medium bowl until smooth.
+- Whisk the soy sauce and cornstarch together in a medium bowl until smooth.
 Add the chicken, garlic and ginger and combine thoroughly.
 Marinate at room temperature for 10 to 15 minutes.

 - Prepare the sauce by whisking the chicken broth, soy sauce, rice wine and sugar together in a small bowl until the sugar dissolves.
 Set aside.